tzwel/renu/README.md

 To see all available arguments, run `renu` without any arguments.
 For detailed usage information it's best to refer to this file

 Arguments in renu are executed sequentially, meaning the order they are provided in is significant.
-For example - you can not rename files before they are read, so first you must read them with `--input {glob pattern}`
+For example - you can not rename files before they are read, so first you must select them with `--input {glob pattern}`

 ### Rename